nguyen8amk1/My_Own_Philosophy_of_Everything/notes/research/Legolization.md

             In the stability-aware refinement step:
                 use force-based analysis -> return SRL, WRL

+## Layout Reconfiguration
+    Given:
+        + current layout L
+        + structure critical region WL
+    -> Do:
+        1. Identify: RECONFIGURATION REGION Nk(WL)
+            -> the UNION of:
+                + WL
+                + WL's K-ring NEIGHBORS
+                (vd: k=1 -> 1-ring neightbor is the direct neighbor)
+        2. Modify:
+            LOCALLY MODIFY the layout for Nk(WL)
+                -> Using ALGORITHM 2

+        If k (in k-ring) is large enough to include the entire sculpture -> RECONFIGURE the layout FROM SCRATCH

+        ->  if there exists a satisfactory maximal layout, we can eventually find that layout

+        -> Basically: if locally reconfig not found any good layout -> do it from scratch

+        Keep k small, only increase it when there is no better layout k = f/N + 1
+            trong:
+                f: fail count
+                N: 10 (magic number :v)

+        Generate reconfigured layout use: (like previous method vanZijl and Smal 2008) 3 OPERATIONS:
+                + split
+                + repeated
+                + remerge
+            with:
+                varying RECONFIGURATION SIZE
+                extended COLOR ASSIGNMENT RULE

+        Algorithm 2: Layout Reconfiguration
+            Input:
+                + layout L
+                + critical portion WL
+                + fail count f

+            Output: -> reconfigured layout L'
+                steps:
+                    1. compute k from f using k = f/N + 1
+                    2. Nk(WL) <- k ring neighbour from WL
+                    3. Sk <- SPLIT bricks in Nk(WL)
+                    4. L' <- randomly and repeatedly remerge bricks in Sk
+        Explained:
+            Brick SPLIT:
+                1. Identify the bricks Nk(WL)
+                    within the K-RING
+                    of the CRITICAL PORTION WL

+                2. SPLIT bricks in Nk(WL):
+                    into a SET OF 1X1 BRICKS.
+                    with their color RESET to the INPUT VOXEL COLOR.

+            Random REPEATED and REMERGE:
+                Input:
+                    the set of 1x1 bricks
+                Do:
+                    Iteratively and randomly MERGE 2 neighbouring bricks that are MERGEABLE until no more bricks can be merged -> use less bricks
+                    Mergable if:
+                        + the merged brick still belong to the standard LEGO brick family
+                        + the merge does not violate the Color Assignment Rule

+            Color Assignment Rules:
+                bm: the merged brick from input (2 bricks bi, bj)
+                cm: the color of the merged bricks bm with input (2 bricks bi,bj color ci, cj)

+                cm is decided through following rules:
+                    1. Both ci and cj are IGNORED: cm is assigned IGNORE
+                    2. one of ci or cj is IGNORED and the other with specific color
+                       -> cm is the specific color
+                    3. ci, cj are the same color -> cm = ci
+                    4. ci, cj different color:
+                        if hard color constraints -> NOT MERGE bi, bj else
+                            use IMPORTANCE SAMPLING STRATEGY (Probabiliistic method)
+                            to assign either ci, or cj to cm such that it LESS likely to VIOLATE THE COLOR ALIGNMENT.

 Questions:
     What's a discrete nature ?
         ....
+        -> ultilize searching algorithm

     What's a CONNECTED COMPONENT ?
         a set of bricks such that:
             between any 2 bricks in the set, there exist a path of bricks